TACC/Lmod/docs/source/010_user.rst

    $ module keyword word1 word2 ...

-This will search any help or whatis description for word or words given on the command line.
+This will search any help or whatis description for the word(s) given on the command line.

 Another way to search for modules is with the "module spider" command.
 This command searches the entire list of possible modules.
 The